NkemdiAnyiam/webchalk-animate/README.md

 const ext = clipFactories.Exit(sqrEl, '~fade-out', [], {duration: 1500});
 ```
 <!--MD-E id="usage__create-basic-clips"-->
-An element with the CSS class "square" is selected from the page, and it is targeted by two animation clips—an entrance clip and a motion clip.
+In the example above, an element with the CSS class "square" is selected from the page, and it is targeted by two animation clips—an entrance clip and a motion clip.
 Generally, the effect name will always be followed by a tuple containing effect options.
-Evidently, the pinwheel effect accepts two effect options—the number spins and the direction of the spin—while the fade out effect takes no effect options.
-After the effect options, you may specify a configuration object to set things like the duration, delay, end delay, CSS classes, playback rate, and other configuration settings.
+Evidently, the pinwheel effect accepts two effect options—the number of spins and the direction of the spin—while the fade out effect takes no effect options.
+After the effect options, you may specify a configuration object to set things like the duration, delay, end delay, CSS classes, playback rate, and other settings.

 These animation clips are fully-fledged playback structures, and they can be played, rewound, paused, and more.
 However, as with normal JavaScript animations, outright playing multiple animation clips will run everything at the same time, which is likely not what you want.
 <!--MD-S id="usage__badly-play-basic-clips" code-type="ts"-->